fitzgen/winliner/README.md

 Winliner speculatively inlines indirect calls in WebAssembly, based on observed information from a previous profiling phase.
-This is a form of [profile-guided optimization] that we affectionately call *Winlining*.
+This is a form of [profile-guided optimization] that we affectionately call *winlining*.

 [profile-guided optimization]: https://en.wikipedia.org/wiki/Profile-guided_optimization